fuse-box/fuse-box/docs/configuration.md

   outFile: "sourcemaps.js.map",
 }
 ```
-`bundleReference` speaks for itself.
+* `bundleReference` speaks for itself.
 This line will be added to the bundle.
 For example `//# sourceMappingURL=./sourcemaps.js.map`.
 If your client is not able to read them, make sure that the path is reachable.
+* `outFile` is where the sourcemap is written to disk.
+It can be an absolute path, Or it can be relative to the current `process.cwd()`.

 Sourcemaps currently work with [typescript](#typescript) and [BabelPlugin](#babel-plugin)